-Both associate ceremonies took place in the IHM Motherhouse Chapel.
-Donna Schroeder, IHM, served as Barbara’s vowed companion on the journey of preparation to become an IHM Associate.
-Bernadette’s companion was James Marian Sarchet, IHM.
+We welcome Janice Mignano, of Temperance, Mich., who celebrated her commitment as an IHM Associate with the IHM Sisters on Sunday, Aug.
+18. The ceremony took place in the IHM Motherhouse Chapel.
+Margaret (Peggy) Schmidt, IHM, served as her vowed companion on the journey of preparation to become an IHM Associate.

 While maintaining their own lifestyles, IHM Associates choose to covenant with the Monroe IHM Sisters for a specific and renewable period of time, focusing on prayer, community and ministry.